ripose-jp/Memento/README.md

 #### Method 1

-Go to Settings → Options → Search, uncheck "Hide mpv subtitles when search bar is visible", and check "Hide search bar while playing media".
+Go to Settings → Options → Search, uncheck "Hide mpv subtitles when subtitle search is visible", and check "Hide subtitle search when playing media".

 If the searchable subtitles become harder to read, consider adding a background.
 This can be done in Interface settings.